Histidinol-phosphate transaminase

-Thus, the two substrates of this enzyme are L-histidinol phosphate and 2-oxoglutarate, whereas its two products are 3-(imidazol-4-yl)-2-oxopropyl phosphate and L-glutamate.
+The enzyme first characterised from Neurospora crassa converts 3-(imidazol-4-yl)-2-oxopropyl phosphate to L-histidinol phosphate (a precursor to the amino acid histidine) using L-glutamic acid as the source of the amino group that is transferred.
+It uses pyridoxal phosphate as a cofactor and has also been found in Salmonella typhimurium.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-histidinol-phosphate:2-oxoglutarate aminotransferase.
 Other names in common use include imidazolylacetolphosphate transaminase, glutamic-imidazoleacetol phosphate transaminase, histidinol phosphate aminotransferase, imidazoleacetol phosphate transaminase, L-histidinol phosphate aminotransferase, histidine:imidazoleacetol phosphate transaminase, IAP transaminase, and imidazolylacetolphosphate aminotransferase.
-This enzyme participates in 5 metabolic pathways: histidine metabolism, tyrosine metabolism, phenylalanine metabolism, phenylalanine, tyrosine and tryptophan biosynthesis, and novobiocin biosynthesis.
-It employs one cofactor, pyridoxal phosphate.
+It participates in five metabolic pathways: histidine metabolism, tyrosine metabolism, phenylalanine metabolism, phenylalanine, tyrosine and tryptophan biosynthesis, and novobiocin biosynthesis.